anandnimkar/behavioural-cloning/README.md

 2. The approach documented in the Nvidia paper referenced above was followed.

-  The captured steering angle for a given frame is initially the same for the left, center, and right images.
-To train the vehicle to steer towards the center of each lane, the labels for the left and right images were adjusted by +0.25 and -0.25 respectively.
+  The captured steering angle for a given frame is initially the same for the left, center, and right images coming from the three cameras.
+To train the vehicle to steer towards the center of each lane, the labels for the left and right images were artificially adjusted by +0.25 and -0.25 respectively.

   Visualizations of the steering angles before and after adjustments is presented below: